CiaranDoidge/Mortgage-Calculator/README.md

 # Mortgage-Calculator
-Determine time left in a mortgage
+Calculate the time left in a mortgage